Could One of MLB's Biggest 'Tankers' Actually Be Shocking 2019 Contenders?

 It's always great when you're racking up W's.
 The Mariners' scalding start could be a mirage; it wouldn't be the first in the annals of MLB.

-Or maybe we're looking a shocking contender with the offensive upside to hang for the long haul.
+Or maybe we're looking at a shocking contender with the offensive upside to hang for the long haul.
 The Yankees are injury-bitten.
 The Boston Red Sox are 3-9.
 The Astros are a ho-hum 7-5.
 The AL Central is a mishmash of flawed franchises and outright rebuilders.

 Could the Mariners, who haven't made the playoffs since 2001, slip into the picture?